Do-Si-Dos Seeds

 Terpenes creates the scents and flavors - they vary depending on the growing conditions, curing process, and individual plant phenotypical expression.

-This high-THC Cookies-line strain sits in that medium-difficulty range.
-It’s not a set-it-and-forget-it plant, but if you’ve got the basics down, it’s very manageable — even for newer growers.
+Do-Si-Dos is a high-THC Cookies-line cannabis strain that falls into the medium-difficulty range.
+It’s not a set-it-and-forget-it plant, but if you’ve got the basics down, it’s very manageable, even for newer growers.
 It stays compact to medium in size, which makes it easy to control indoors, and it also does well outdoors with the right conditions.
 One nice bonus is its tolerance to cooler temps, which can help those deep purple hues show up late in flower when nights start dipping.

 -- Outdoor Grow (Full Sun / In Ground) --